Make WordPress Core

 Severity: normal Version:

-Component: Bundled Theme Keywords: has-patch needs-testing
+Component: Bundled Theme Keywords: has-patch has-screenshots commit

 Focuses: Cc: